History of Santa Monica, California: 1910s

-The Ocean Park Pier burned down in 1912.
-In its place was Fraser's Million Dollar amusement pier, which claimed to be the largest in the world at 1250 feet long and 300 feet wide.
+Fraser's Million Dollar Pier claimed to be the largest in the world at 1250 feet long and 300 feet wide.
 The pier housed a spacious dance hall, two carousels, an exhibit of premature babies in incubators at Frederick House, the Crooked House fun house, the Grand Electric Railroad, the Starland Vaudeville Theater, Breaker's Restaurant, and a Panama Canal model exhibit.
-It too burned within the year.
+It burned 15 months after it opened.

 A new charter was adopted in 1914 that converted the city government to a commission form.
 This proved to be very weak, especially since the police commissioner was poorly paid and had no accountability.

 Auto racing became popular.
 Drivers would race an 8.4-mile loop made up of city streets.
 The Free-For-All Race was conducted between 1910 and 1912.
 The United States Grand Prix was held in Santa Monica in 1914 and 1916, awarding the American Grand Prize and the Vanderbilt Cup trophies.
 By 1919, the events were attracting 100,000 people, at which point the city halted them.